-4.1 Stakeholder identification and consultation Does your bank have a process to identify and regularly consult, engage, collaborate and partner with stakeholders (or stakeholder groups) you have identified as relevant in relation to the impact analysis and target setting process? ⊠ Yes ☐ In progress □ No Please describe which stakeholders (or groups/types of stakeholders) you have identified, consulted, engaged, collaborated or partnered with for the purpose of implementing the Principles and improving your bank's impacts.
+4.1 Stakeholder identification and consultation

+Does your bank have a process to identify and regularly consult, engage, collaborate and partner with stakeholders (or stakeholder groups13) you have identified as relevant in relation to the impact analysis and target setting process?

+\boxtimes Yes In progress Ν lc

+Please describe which stakeholders (or groups/types of stakeholders) you have identified, consulted, engaged, collaborated or partnered with for the purpose of implementing the Principles and improving your bank's impacts.
 This should include a high-level overview of how your bank has identified relevant stakeholders, what issues were addressed/results achieved and how they fed into the action planning process.
-Links and references Response It's important to note that the initiative to identify our portfolio's Integrated Annual Report 2022 impact was proposed as a part of our Sustainability Strategy.
-The latter came as a result of a materiality assessment, as described in previous answers, which involved engagement with the high management of BanBajío, investors, clients, authorities, suppliers, and our collaborators throughout the process.
-Specifically for the Portfolio Impact Analysis Tool, we worked closely with different key areas of the bank to gather the information necessary for the tool, and for the establishment of our médium term targets, as a result of our areas of most significant impact.
-For further disclosure of our identified stakeholders please refer to our Integrated Annual Report 2022

-&lt;sup>12 Such as regulators, investors, governments, suppliers, customers and clients, academia, civil society institutions, communities, representatives of indigenous population and non-profit organizations
+13 Such as regulators, investors, governments, suppliers, customers and clients, academia, civil society institutions, communities, representatives of indigenous population and non-profit organizations